-Welcome to the August 2014 Logistics Link, the MIQ Logistics monthly newsletter
+Welcome to the July 2014 Logistics Link, the MIQ Logistics monthly newsletter

 US Customs and Border Protection (CBP) announced a plan to unify the Customs-Trade Partnership Against Terrorism (“C-TPAT”) and Importer Self-Assessment (“ISA”) programs under a new test program called the “Trusted Trader Program.”

 “Consumer confidence increased for the third consecutive month and is now at its highest level since October 2007 (95.2).
 Strong job growth helped boost consumers’ assessment of current conditions, while brighter short-term outlooks for the economy and jobs, and to a lesser extent personal income, drove the gain in expectations.
 Recent improvements in consumer confidence, in particular expectations, suggest the recent strengthening in growth is likely to continue into the second half of this year.” – The Conference Board

 The announced levels for Transpacific Eastbound Peak Season Surcharge (PSS) and Bunker Fuel Adjustments from the carriers are listed below.